 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1112675212849983&amp;ev=PageView&amp;noscript=1">

-With that in mind, major industry partners and multiple other sectors look to business process outsourcing (BPO) services to manage this growing public interest.
+With that in mind, major industry partners and other sectors look to business process outsourcing (BPO) services to manage this growing public interest.

 To guarantee that your call center is HIPAA-compliant, use the infographic below to learn about HIPAA protocols.